Swift-Tech-Inc/discord.bot-for-swift/README.md

-# Discord Bot for Swift
+# Discord Bot for the Swift Platform. 🤖

 ## Welcome to the Swift Discord Bot Repo!